 Tribal Persian Rugs

 In less than an hour, the whole tribe is moving.
 The donkeys and camels sway with packs that are heavy, which include tents, personal belongings, food and cooking utensils.
 A small dog along with a baby goat are transported by a pack horse via the usage of a saddlebag.
-A cow reluctantly transports a cage strapped to its upper torso with three clacking hens inside the cage There are at least one thousand sheep that decide that now it is time to stop and graze on some pleasant green grass that seems irresistible, though the clan of nomads wants to keep moving.
+A cow reluctantly transports a cage strapped to its upper torso with three clacking hens inside the cage.
+There are at least one thousand sheep that decide that now it is time to stop and graze on some pleasant green grass that seems irresistible, though the clan of nomads wants to keep moving.
 It takes a lot of energy from the clan to keep the animals moving.

 This has been a prominent scene a few times each year for the past several centuries of the nomadic tribes of Persia.
 There will be more than one hundred thousand people and more than one and a half million animals that will traverse the meadows of the alpine regions during these nomadic moves.
+Nomadic peoples are bold and pioneering people who are unsurpassed in wool production.
+Oriental rugs and Persian tribal rugs represent a lasting legacy of their way of life which has inspired their artistic creations.

 The nomadic people are highly supportive of each other, which is also demonstrated when it comes to the process of weaving rugs as well.
 It is a frequent occurrence for as many as six women to squat, as they work on heirlooms that are vertical and long to produce a carpet in unison with real finesse and quality.
 The women enjoy talking, singing and laughing while they produce the rugs that people in other parts of the world will eventually buy.
+We have a showroom of tribal one of a kind versions in our inventory.

 It is a common practice for the group of women to work on their particular rug for a short while.
 Then they will travel to neighbors to work on another loom and will go to more neighbors to work on yet another rug.
 This all happens prior to them returning to complete their own rug that they are weaving.
 This is a way to keep the creativity flowing with a real spirit of connection and cooperation.
 Women will search the countryside for herbs and barks that are found within the mountains, along with berries, in order to boil them to make homemade dye that provide the lovely colors in the rugs that they produce.